ezengaston/ezengaston/README.md

 - 💻&nbsp; Learning both front and back-end devolpment
 - 🔥&nbsp; Currently working as a react developer
 - 💪&nbsp; After coding I enjoy gym sessions
-- 🌱&nbsp; Willing to learn new tech that makes me a better developer
+- 🌱&nbsp; Willing to learn new things to become a better developer

 <h3> 💞️&nbsp; Worked with: </h3>